 Blogging is a powerful strategy for a real estate agent.
 It can be used to show local expertise, specialties, earn trust, create brand awareness and for generating traffic and leads through a website.
-The key is understanding which topics generate interest and how to write about them.
-Lori Ballen is a real estate agent in Las Vegas and is a digital marketing coach.
+The key is understanding which real estate blog topics generate interest and how to write about them.
+Here’s a list to begin using on your real estate blog.

 Should You Blog?

 You have a lot on your plate.
 You’re juggling multiple tasks.
 You’re opening emails, responding to texts, listening to voicemails, reviewing your calendar for the day’s appointments – all while wondering what you might make for supper.
 Or what chores will be on your honey-do list when you get home.

 Or if you’ll be able to make it to your little one’s sports game or concert recital.
 And nagging at you from the back of your brain is your inner marketer telling you that you should be blogging.
 Blog writing for your real estate blog is a crucial part of lead generation.

 If you’re not generating leads, the money-machine stops.
 Then, instead of wondering what’s for dinner, you begin to wonder how you’ll pay for dinner!
 So you confront your inner marketer and agree to at least think about your real estate blog.